About this tracker

 - The NHS Test and Trace (NHSTT) system aims to control the spread of COVID-19 in England by ensuring that people can be tested when necessary, and by identifying close contacts of people who have tested positive (positive cases) and asking them to self-isolate.

 - The government’s Scientific Advisory Group for Emergencies (SAGE) has recommended that at least 80% of close contacts of positive cases must be reached for the system to be effective.

 - In this tracker, we monitor and reflect on the performance of NHS Test and Trace, analysing the latest statistics on the number of positive cases reached and the number of contacts who were asked to isolate each week since the launch of NHSTT on 28 May 2020.

 - The tracker will be updated every 2 weeks.
-It was last updated on 22 October 2020 with data covering 8 to 14 October 2020.
+It was last updated on 19 November 2020 with additional data covering 5–11 November 2020.